tjpullen/BMB_2018/chapter6.md

 *** =instructions
 Generate a scatter plot showing the extent to which `dist` is explained by `speed` using the `plot()` command.

-Note: you should include the argument `data = cars` to indicated where the data are located.
+Note: you should include the argument `data = cars` to indicate where the data are located.
 *** =hint

 *** =pre_exercise_code